How to Keep Indoor Plants Alive in Winter - 7 Crucial Tips

 I'm not saying you can never repot in winter, but if you're just starting out with houseplants, stick with what I outlined above.

-If you live in an area that is bright year round, or if you’re using grow lights year round and you’re plants are in continual growth, you are safe to repot whenever you need to.
+One thing to note though.
+If you live in an area that is bright year-round, or if you're using grow lights year round and your plants are in continual growth, you are safe to repot whenever you need to.

-Not sure how to repot (after winter is over that is…)?
+Not sure how to repot?
 Check out my blog post on repotting a houseplant.
 There is one critical step that you need to do for it to be successful!
 Find out what it is in my repotting blog post.

 I hope you've found this blog post helpful in helping to keep your houseplants in good condition during the winter.
 Winter is hard on both our plants and ourselves!
 And be sure not to miss my post on indoor plant care tips for Spring.